JCrozierACCU/git_practice/README.txt

-Hello Git and hello Guthub
+This README file serves to explain the purpuse of this repo.

+The Repo (git_practice) is use to practice Git and GitHub.